 My wife and I met while I was in law school and she was finishing her degree in Public Health & Nutrition at Carolina.
 I finished law school as quickly as I could and then hung out my own shingle.
 That worked for about eight years, until I had a bad eye injury that caused me to shut down my law practice.
 We probably would have lost everything we had if our family had not stepped in to help us.
 After a period of prayer and reflection, I was blessed with an opportunity to join the Law Offices of James Scott Farrin in March 2001.
 My injury became an opportunity in that it allowed me to better understand the frustration injury victims were trying to deal with.

 I have been at JSF ever since and am a shareholder attorney in the firm.
 What we do is incredibly challenging, but it is even more rewarding to see the difference we can make for people.
-While at JSF, I have served in many public-service capacities; working mostly with the North Carolina Advocates for Justice (where I serve on the Board of Governors) and Mothers Against Drunk Driving.
+While at JSF, I have served in many public-service capacities; working mostly with the North Carolina Advocates for Justice (where I served on the Board of Governors) and Mothers Against Drunk Driving.
 I have also been involved with the North Carolina Bar Association as well as some service opportunities at my church, and I am the author of a number of published legal articles and a chapter in the North Carolina Personal Injury Liens Manual.

 This blog, however, is my personal blog.
 It is not a marketing scheme.
 It is not representative of the firm, nor does it necessarily reflect the opinions of anyone else associated with the firm.
 It is simply an outlet for me to discuss miscellaneous thoughts in a way I enjoy.
 Although I may touch on legal issues from time to time, I focus on faith and family more than anything else.